wmlab-MITREtreival/MITREtrieval/README.md

 Currently only support **technique threshold 6**.
 If you want other threshold, you can retrain model(Jump to [here](#retrain-model)) Below is the command for predicting your own CTI report.
-MITREtreival will cost about **3-10 minutes** considering the length of input CTI reports
+MITREtrieval will cost about **3-10 minutes** considering the length of input CTI reports

 ---
 ### Step1: